shikhabhoj/google/README.md

-This is my first website (Google homepage) for practisinbg web development.
+This is my first website (Google homepage) for practising web development.